manubot/manubot/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  --file FILE  specify a file to write CSL output, otherwise default to stdout
+  --file FILE  specify a file to write CSL output, otherwise default to stdout --bad-csl    allow CSL Items that do not conform to the JSON Schema.
+Skips
+               CSL pruning.
 ```

 ## Installation